Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Experimental Setup

-\paragraph{Training Details.} We use Pytorch~\citep{paszke2019pytorch} to implement 3D-Transformer and data parallelism in two GeForce RTX 3090.
-An Adam~\citep{kingma2014adam} optimizer is used and a lambda scheduler is enforced to adjust it.
+We use Pytorch to implement Molformer and data parallelism in two GeForce RTX 3090.
+An Adam optimizer is used and a ReduceLROnPlateau scheduler is enforced to adjust it with a factor of 0.6 and a patience of 10.
 We apply no weight decay there.
 Each model is trained with 300 epochs, except for PDBbind where we solely train the model for 30 epochs.
+The data summary is in Table~\ref{tab: Datasets}.

-For QM7 and QM8, we use a batch size of 64 and a learning rate of $10^{-4}$.
+For QM7 and QM8, we use a batch size of 128 and a learning rate of $10^{-4}$.
 For QM9, we use a batch size of 256 and a learning rate of $10^{-3}$.
-For PDBbind, we choose a batch size of 16 and a learning rate of $10^{-4}$.
-For CoRE-MOF, we choose a batch size of 8 and a learning rate of $5*10^{-5}$.
+For PDBbind, we use a batch size of 16 and a learning rate of $10^{-4}$.
 All hyper-parameters are tuned based on validation sets.
-For small molecules and PDBbind, we impose no limitation on the length of molecules, while for CoRE-MOF, we truncate the length of crystals with a maximum length of 1024.
-No additional atom features are included other than the atom type.
-For all datasets but PDBbind, we normalise the values of each regression task by mean and the standard deviation of the training set.
-We used grid search to tune the hyper-parameters of our model and baselines based on the validation dataset.
+For all molecular datasets, we impose no limitation on the input length and normalize the values of each regression task by mean and the standard deviation of the training set.
+We used grid search to tune the hyper-parameters of our model and baselines based on the validation dataset (see Table~\ref{tab: hyper}).